 Ornamental Features

-Weeping Douglas Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has attractive bluish-green evergreen foliage.
-The needles are highly ornamental and remain bluish-green throughout the winter.
+Graceful Grace Weeping Douglas Fir is primarily valued in the landscape for its highly ornamental weeping form.
+It has attractive green foliage with bluish-green undersides.
+The needles are highly ornamental and remain green throughout the winter.

 Landscape Attributes